Climate change in Norway: The Arctic

-The Arctic region will warm more rapidly than the global mean, and mean warming over land will be larger than over the ocean, with studies indicating somewhere between 3-12 degrees Celsius with a high degree of uncertainty.
+The Arctic region will warm more rapidly than the global mean, and mean warming over land will be larger than over the ocean, with studies indicating somewhere between 3 and 12 degrees Celsius with a high degree of uncertainty.
 Over the last two decades Arctic sea ice and Northern Hemisphere spring snow cover has continued to decrease in extent not exhibited in at least the last 1,450 years.
 This is expected to continue as global mean surface temperatures increase.

 The annual mean sea ice extent has decreased in the range of 3.5 to 4.1% per decade (0.45 to 0.51 million square km per decade) over the period 1979–2012.
 This rate increases to 9.4 to 13.6% per decade (0.73 to 1.07 million square km per decade) for the summer sea ice minimum; hence it is most rapid in summer (Figure 3).
 Furthermore, IPCCs 5th Synthesis Report illustrates the continued reduction in extent of Arctic July–August–September (summer) average sea ice between 1900 and 2100.

 Year-round reductions in Arctic sea ice extent are projected by the end of the 21st century from multi-model averages.
 These reductions range from 43 to 94% in September and from 8-34% in February.
 Thus, it is very likely that we will see a nearly ice-free Arctic Ocean in September before mid-century or towards the end of the 21st century depending on our ability to cut greenhouse gas emissions to the atmosphere.
 This is as anthropogenic influences have very likely contributed to Arctic sea ice loss since 1979.

 This is very worrying as sea ice plays a crucial role in regulating the temperature of Earth.
 Sea ice prevents warming to its high albedo and its ability to reflect the sunlight's rays.
 However, in the event of less sea ice the ocean then absorbs this heat and continues to increase further warming (positive feedback loop).
 This affects those animals that rely on sea ice (i.e. polar bears and some seal species).